St. Xavier's College, Palayamkottai

 St. Xavier's College, Palayamkottai, is a Jesuit college of arts and science affiliated to Manonmaniam Sundaranar University, Tamil Nadu, India.
 The college was founded in 1923 by Jesuit Fr.
 Jerome D'Souza (1897–1977).
+The college is ranked 36th among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.

 Academics

 The Bachelor of Arts degree (BA) is offered in English and economics, besides a Bachelor of Commerce (BCom).
 The Bachelor of Science (BSc) is offered in mathematics, physics, chemistry, computer science, botany, and zoology.
 The Master of Arts (MA) is offered in Tamil and folklore and communication, along with the Master of Commerce (M.Com.).
 The Master of Science (MSc) is offered in mathematics, botany, and zoology.
 Part-time and full-time programmes award the Master of Philosophy (MPhil) in Tamil, mathematics, and zoology.
 The doctorate (PhD) is offered in Tamil, English, folklore and communication, commerce, mathematics, physics, chemistry, computer science, botany, and zoology.

 "Sciencia Acta Xaveriana" (SAX) is an international research journal of basic and applied sciences which publishes original research papers, review articles, book reviews, and dissertation abstracts in the various areas of science.
 It has been published twice annually since 2010.